thacherT1D/new-angular-curriculum/Unit-2/05-http-service.md

 ```

 NOTE: If you have trouble sending GET requests to 'https://api.github.com/zen' ,
-create a new json file in your application and send get requests to retrieve data from
+create a new zen.json file in your application and send get requests to retrieve data from
 that newly created file.

 PS: sometimes the api reaches it's daily limit of calls and shuts down for the day